ScribnerLab/SeaLampreyRapture/analysis/README.md

 ### Allele balance

-Allele read balance (AB) calculated for all SNPs in manuscript Table 1.
+Allele balance (AB) calculated for all SNPs in manuscript Table 1.
-Allele balance is the proportion of reads supporting the reference allele for heterozygous genotypes at a given locus.
+Allele balance is the proportion of reads supporting the reference allele for heterozygous genotypes at a given locus (reported by Freebayes).
 We expect values to be near 0.5 for diploid loci that are not confounded by sequencing or mapping errors.
+We see that the distribution of AB is centered on 0.5 and that the vast majority of SNPs have values ranging from 0.25 to 0.75.
+At a small subset of loci, there appears to be a bias toward sequencing the alternate allele (AB &lt;
+0.25); however, these loci make up a small fraction of all genotyped SNPs.

     s1 <- subset(appendixLoci, allele_balance < 0.7)
     s2 <- subset(s1, allele_balance > 0.3)